 And that is really it!

-This is the weatherstrip that I recommend, since it’s affordable and of extremely good quality, it should last you for a very long time.
+This Is the weatherstrip I recommend since it’s affordable and of extremely good quality and should last you for a very long time.

 Tip: If air can come in, then so does sound.
-This means that you should close the door and feel if there’s any air entering through any gaps that you still haven’t sealed.
+This means that in order to test the results, you should close the door and feel if there’s any air entering through any gaps.

 Install a Door Sweep

 You’ve just gone through all the trouble of sealing the door using a weatherstrip, but what about the huge gap at the bottom of the door?
 Well, here’s where a door sweep comes in handy.
 You should get a door sweep like this one, cut it to the size of your door and then install it.

 Any door sweep will do the trick, but for ease of installation, I’d recommend getting one with an adhesive backing.

 Also, if you don’t want to install one, then getting a draft stopper is the next best thing.